 This is not a typical blog.
 Don’t expect to read it in reverse chronological order by the creation date of its content.
 This is more like a memoir, created sporadically, and in no particular order.
-The posts are labelled with the date of the events they refer to, and tagged with keywords, so that the blog machinery (WordPress) can display them in various useful orders.
+The title of each post includes the date of the events it refers to, and each post is tagged with keywords, so that the blog machinery (WordPress) can display them in various useful orders.

 Here are some pages that might be useful:

-List of posts in order of their title, which should also be the chronological order of their content.
+List of posts in order of their title, which should also be the chronological order of their content (i.e., my life).

 My collection of book reports is a big part of this site, and there is a page that lists them all.
 I haven’t yet transcribed all of them to this blog.
 The ones I’ve transcribed have the “bookreport” tag.